 You should also look for an app that supports geo-targeted communications so that you can quickly ascertain who is in a given area and then send particular messaging to those in close proximity to the incident and advise others to stay in place and avoid the impacted area.

-Also, you need an app that can support geographically dispersed areas so that you can message just as easily to those travelling abroad as you can to those just a few miles away.
+Also, you need an app that can support geographically dispersed areas so that you can message just as easily to those traveling abroad as you can to those just a few miles away.
 Related to geography, you want an intelligent app that knows where the end user is so that when they need to call for help, the number for emergency assistance is automatically programmed into the phone so they don’t need to stop and consider whether to dial 999 vs. 000 vs. 911 for help.

 All of these advanced functions are readily available today and will help you and your team overcome many of the communication challenges traditionally associated with emergency management.